DataTalksClub/data-engineering-zoomcamp/week_1_basics_n_prereqs/1_terraform_gcp/2_gcp_overview.md

 ## GCP Setup - P1

 For this course, we will use a free version (upto EUR 300 credits).

-2. Create an account with your Google email ID
+1. Create an account with your Google email ID
-3. Setup your first project - DTC DE Course
+2. Setup your first project, eg. "DTC DE Course"
-4. Create a service account for this project, and download auth-keys.
+3. Create a service account for this project, and download auth-keys.